Embracing the Creative Journey: From Bricks to Diamonds

 Another core theme in Creativity, Inc. is the acceptance of mistakes as part of the creative journey.
 Mistakes are often seen as failures, but in the context of creativity, they are opportunities for learning and growth.
 When you allow yourself to make mistakes, you open the door to experimentation and innovation.

 Catmull argues that creative work takes time to get right, and the path to authenticity and innovation is often paved with errors and missteps.
 Rather than fearing mistakes, embrace them as a natural part of the process.
 Each mistake brings you closer to understanding what works and what doesn’t, refining your ideas in the process.
+This philosophy applies directly to bringing creative visions to life through print.

 Focusing on Problems, Not Feelings